JJJ000/knowledge-repo.com/python/using_kwargs_in_python.kp/knowledge.md

 ---
-title: What are the implications of using **kwargs?
+title: How to correctly utilize **kwargs in python
 authors:
 - smart_coder
 tags:
 - python
 - knowledge
 thumbnail: images/python.png
-created_at: 2023-01-30 00:00:00
+created_at: 2023-02-01 00:00:00
-updated_at: 2023-01-30 00:00:00
+updated_at: 2023-02-01 00:00:00
-tldr: **kwargs is a keyword argument dictionary used to pass an arbitrary number of keyword arguments to a function in Python.
+tldr: The proper way to use **kwargs in Python is to pass keyword arguments to a function as a dictionary.
 ---

 **Contents**

 [TOC]

-#### Definition
-**kwargs stands for keyword arguments and is a special syntax in Python used to pass a non-keyworded, variable-length argument list.
-It allows us to pass the variable number of keyword arguments to a function.

-#### Usage
-**kwargs is used when we want to handle named arguments in a function.
-When we call a function with some keyword arguments, then the function can use the **kwargs to pass the keyword arguments as a dictionary.
-The **kwargs can be used to pass keyworded arguments to a function with the help of the double asterisk.

-#### Syntax
-The syntax of **kwargs is as follows:

-def function_name(**kwargs):
-    # body of the function

-#### Example
-For example, if we have a function that takes two arguments, a and b, and we want to pass three arguments to it, we can use **kwargs to do so.

-def add_numbers(a, b, **kwargs):
-    # body of the function
-    return a + b + kwargs['c']

-add_numbers(1, 2, c=3)  # returns 6
+### 1. Preparing the Keyword Arguments

+When using **kwargs, keyword arguments must be prepared.
+This can be done by creating a dictionary that contains all of the keyword arguments and their corresponding values.

+### 2. Passing the Keyword Arguments

+Once the dictionary of keyword arguments has been created, it can be passed to the function by using the double asterisk (**) operator.
+This operator allows the dictionary to be unpacked and the keyword argument values can be passed to the function.

+### 3. Accessing the Keyword Arguments

+Once the keyword arguments have been passed to the function, they can be accessed by using the same double asterisk operator.
+This allows the keyword argument values to be accessed and used within the function.

+### 4. Returning the Keyword Arguments

+Once the keyword arguments have been accessed and used within the function, they can be returned by using the same double asterisk operator.
+This allows the keyword argument values to be returned and used outside of the function.